Contact Us

 Are you planning on adding more routes?

 Yes!
 It’s a big world and we know you want to sniff it all!
-So, while we’re starting with the NYC, Los Angeles, and London metro areas, we’ll be adding more domestic and international routes soon.
+Current routes we serve are the metro areas of New York City (TEB), Los Angeles (VNY), London (STN), and Paris (LBG).
+We’ll be adding more domestic and international routes soon.
 Please let us know if there’s a particular part of the world you want to pee on.

-What documentation is required for a London flight?
+What documentation is required for travel between the U.S and U.K.?

 Am I allowed to bring a human with me?